 - Having alcohol or illegal substances in their system

 - Driving without supervision or unsuitable supervision (another learner driver, a driver who owns their provisional license (P1 or P2) or a disqualified driver)

 - Using their mobile phone in any way, including hands free

 There are also a number of requirements that supervising drivers must meet when supervising a learner.
 These include:

 - Adhering to blood alcohol content (BAC) limits (for example, supervising drivers in New South Wales must have a BAC under 0.05).

 Should my child still stay under my policy once they get their P-plates?

-If you child is going to be driving your car when they are on their P-Plates then it is a good idea to have them covered under your policy.
-Keep in mind that you might have higher premiums or if your child is involved in an incident you might have to pay a ‘young driver excess’ which will be higher than the excess you would need to pay if you were in an accident.
+If your child is going to be driving your car when they are on their P-Plates then it is a good idea to have them covered under your policy.
+Keep in mind that you might have higher premiums, or if your child is involved in an incident you might have to pay a ‘young driver excess’ which will be higher than the excess you would need to pay if you were in an accident.

 To find out more about P-plater car insurance, you can check out our guide here.